Soft Fluffy Char Siu Bao (Chinese Steamed Pork Buns)- Juicy and sweet Chinese bbq pork (char siu) is wrapped in soft and pillowy Chinese steamed buns.

 The red is really only for coloring.
 Red is one of the colors that is considered good or lucky for most Chinese.
 I use red yeast rice powder that my mom brought me from Singapore.
 I know some people just use red food coloring.
 You can totally not use any red color at all.
 The most important thing is the taste of the char siu itself.
 The color doesn’t alter the taste in anyway.

-Steamed Char Siu Bao (Chinese BBQ Pork Buns)
+Soft Fluffy Char Siu Bao (Chinese Steamed Pork Buns)

 - 200 gr pork shoulder or pork loin dice into small pieces